Reopening Plan: Phase 4 FAQs

-Both branches of the library have now launched Phase 3 of the plan to resume library services.
-Phase 3 provides limited access to library facilities for holds pickup and browsing.
-There is also limited computer/internet service available.
+Both branches of the library have now launched Phase 4 of the plan to resume library services.
+Phase 4 provides access to the entire collection.
 Enhanced health and safety protocols will continue to be required to prevent the spread of COVID-19.
 These measures will impact how we provide service, and things will likely look very different.
 Staff and patrons should expect a “new normal.”

 What are the different phases in the plan to resume services at the Prince George Public Library?

-- Phase 1 (in effect): Permit patrons to return borrowed materials to the library.
+- Phase 1: Permit patrons to return borrowed materials to the library.

 - Phase 2 (no longer available): Resume lending of physical library materials via curbside holds pickup at both branches.

-- Phase 3 (in effect): Limited access for holds pickup and browsing; limited computer and internet access; washrooms available.
+- Phase 3: Limited access for holds pickup and browsing; limited computer and internet access; washrooms available.

-- Phase 4 (unknown): Reopen entire collection for patron browsing; sitting areas will remain unavailable.
+- Phase 4 (in effect): Reopen entire collection for patron browsing; limited seating available.

 - Phase 5 (unknown): Resume in-person programs.